VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 Circular references are not allowed.
 Adding a file that creates a circular reference will cause that file to be rejected by the platform.

 If a file is changed in anyway ("NEW", "UPDATE", or "DELETE") and that file is referred to by another file then the platform considers the referring configuration as changed.
-It
+The configuration subsystem on the Agent will call every callback listening to a file or any file referring to that file either directly or indirectly.

 Agent Configuration Sub System
 ------------------------------